Treating Stroke, Pain and Other Neurological Conditions

 - Severe headache with no known cause

-If you or someone you're with has any of these symptoms, call 9-1-1 or get yourself or them to a hospital immediately.
+If you or someone you're with has any of these symptoms, call 9-1-1 or get to a hospital immediately.
 Staff in the emergency department will administer acute stroke medications to try to stop a stroke while it is happening.
-Ischemic stroke, the most common type of stroke, is treated with the 'clot-busting' drug known as tPA.
+Ischemic stroke, the most common type of stroke, is treated with the clot-busting drug known as tPA.
 The drug must be given to patients within three- to four-and-a-half hours after the onset of stroke symptoms, and preferably sooner.

 Use the acronym FAST to quickly identify possible strokes:

 F = FACE

 Smile.
 Does one side of the face droop?
 Can you see the same number of teeth on each side of the face?